FATE ONE: A Prophecy

 Terra, somewhat overwhelmed, nods in feigned understanding as Requiem finally relinquishes the sword to him.

-“So, simply put, you wish for me to locate the other two swords of legend?”
+“So, simply put, you wish for me to locate these other two swords of legend?”
 He asks to clarify, to which she nods.

 His blue eyes examine the sheathed weapon, noticing the pristine condition of the jeweled pommel and leather-wrapped grip.
 For the supposed age the lore claims, its steel and fabric remain as if forged today.
 The wings folded around the scabbard take him aback, however, for at touch they feel strangely authentic; one bearing feathers white as a wedding gown, the other fleshy and black with a bone-like claw protruding from its digit bend.
 Stranger yet, he finds veins visible in the thinnest parts of the skin upon the darker wing.